Red Car Trolley: Vehicles

-Unlike the original Pacific Electric trolley cars, which drew their power from an overhead wire, the "Red Car Trolley" cars are battery-operated.
-The onboard batteries are fully recharged overnight in the car barn, and the battery is periodically "topped off" through non-contact charging using induction coils in the ground where the cars rest at the Sunset Boulevard stop.
+Unlike the original Pacific Electric trolley cars, which drew their power from an overhead wire, the "Red Car Trolley" cars were battery-operated.
+The onboard batteries were fully recharged overnight in the car barn, and the battery was periodically "topped off" through non-contact charging using induction coils in the ground where the cars rested at the Sunset Boulevard stop.
 The trolley poles on the cars and the overhead catenary lines through the park are not energized and were added to enhance authenticity.

 Stops

-The Red Car Trolley line has four stops throughout Buena Vista Street and Hollywood Land:
+The Red Car Trolley line had four stops throughout Buena Vista Street and Hollywood Land: